 How Do I Find My Journaling Style?

-The strength of a journal will depend on your style.
-Ask yourself a few questions to help you find out which of the journaling styles is the right one for you.
+The strength of a journal or notebook will depend on your style.
+Ask yourself a few questions to help you determine which journaling style is the right one for you.

 What medium do I enjoy?
 Paper and pen, or computer?
 How often would I like to journal?
 How much time can I commit each day/week to reflect deeply on my feelings and thoughts?

 Some keep journals on scraps of paper, and others use journals made with special pens.
-Some people write answers to questions posed by themselves or someone else, and other people might create lists about their day to read later on when they need the distraction (or would like some perspective).
+Some people write answers to questions posed by themselves or someone else, and others might create lists about their day to read later when they need the distraction (or would like some perspective).

 No matter your style, be sure to find the one that will make you feel like documenting your thoughts will be enjoyable.